MBII-Galactic-Conquest/godfinger/plugins/shared/pug/readme.txt

 https://discord.com/developers/

+NOTE: Go to OAUTH2 -> URL Generator, under scopes set BOT and APPLICATION.COMMANDS to checked.
+Under bot permissions give ADMINISTRATOR if it is your bot, or otherwise use slash command & VC permissions.

 NOTE: Sessions will not start if the player-vs-player ratio is uneven. (!= 3v4, 5v6, etc...)

+Joining the PUG voice chat automatically has you join the queue, creating if applicable.

 Type !queue for a readout of commands: